mharvey83/docusaurus-test/my-website/docs/tutorial-basics/getting-started.md

+---
+sidebar_position: 1
+---

 # Getting Started

 Simprints ID is our standalone app that lets you capture biometrics for purposes of enrolment, identification and verification.
 You communicate with the Simprints ID using [Android intents](https://developer.android.com/guide/components/intents-filters).
-To see an overview of what happens [check here](broken-reference).
+To see an overview of what happens check here.

 Using our open-source helper library, [LibSimprints](https://github.com/Simprints/LibSimprints), you can easily integrate Simprints ID with your custom android application.
 To start with the integration, you will first add the library as a dependency to your android project.